 A measure of earthquake strength based upon the amount of ground motion experienced and corrected for the distance between the observation point and the epicenter.
 There are several magnitude scales in use.

-A rounded concretion, rich in manganese minerals with minor concentrations of cobalt, copper and nickel.
-These occur in abundance on some parts of the deep ocean floor and have been considered as a potential source of manganese.
+A rounded concretion, rich in manganese minerals with minor concentrations of cobalt, copper, nickel, and other metals.
+These nodules are abundant on some parts of the deep ocean floor and have been considered as a potential source of manganese.
 The photo shows iron-manganese nodules on the seafloor north of the Puerto Rico Trench at a depth of about 5339 meters.
 The nodules are about two to four centimeters in diameter.

 A non-foliated metamorphic rock that is produced from the metamorphism of limestone.
 It is composed primarily of calcium carbonate.
 It is often used as a building stone in prestige architecture.
 The photo shows part of the West Building of the National Gallery of Art, which has extensive use of marble in both the exterior and interior.

-One thousand cubic feet - the standard sales volume for natural gas.
+One thousand cubic feet - a standard production and sales volume for natural gas.
 (The "M" represents the Roman numeral for one thousand.)

 A stream that has many bends (meanders).
 This type of drainage pattern usually develops on a nearly level landscape and where the banks of the stream are easily eroded.

 A general term applied to a variety of weathering processes that result in the particle size reduction of rock materials with no change in composition.
-Frost action, salt crystal growth and pressure relief fracturing are examples.
+Abrasion, frost action, salt crystal growth, and pressure relief fracturing are examples.
 Also known as physical weathering.
 The photo shows granite pebbles and boulders on the flood plain of a wash, where flash floods pick up, carry, and abrade the sediment particles.
 In the winter, the forces of freezing and thawing slowly damage the rocks.

 The study of human health related to geology.
-Examples would include the correlation of disease or vitality with residences over specific types of bedrock or health problems associated with exposure to specific mineral materials.
+Examples would include the correlation of disease or vitality with residences over specific types of bedrock, or health problems associated with exposure to specific mineral materials.
 In the photo, a hydrologist measures the quality of irrigation water at a farm.

-Alteration of the minerals, textures and composition of a rock caused by exposure to heat, pressure and chemical actions.
+Alteration of the minerals, textures, and composition of a rock that is caused by exposure to severe heat, pressure, and chemical actions.
 Metamorphism occurs to rocks at convergent plate boundaries, rocks that have been deeply buried, and rocks that have been contacted by migrating magma or hydrothermal fluids.

 Water from the atmosphere, such as rain, snow, hail, or sleet.